SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 ------

-The scripts and functions come in several files:
+The julia files contain both the functions for estimation as well as the scripts to read and process the obtained estimates.

+The main files are the following:

 - **Auxiliary.jl** --- reads in the required packages, the data set and defines the required auxiliary functions and  global variables.
 - **Grouping.jl** --- determines the bidder groups and auction groups used for the estimation.
-- **Estimation.jl** --- contains the main functions for the estimation.
+- **Estimation.jl** --- contains the main functions for the estimation of W and the bounds.
+- **TestMon.jl** --- contains the main functions to test for the monotonicity of F in v.

+The following files contain the scripts used for estimation:

 - **EstimateWandTGeneric.jl** --- generic script to compute and save estimates of W and Theta.
 - **EstimateTighterBoundsGeneric.jl** --- generic script to compute standard and tighter bounds, using W from EstimateWandTGeneric.jl.
+- **TestMonGeneric.jl** --- generic script to test for monotonicity of F, determining W and the bounds for one bootstrap round, computing violations of monotonicity.

+The following files contain the scripts to read in and process the obtained estimates:

 - **ReadEstimates.jl** --- contains the functions to read in the estimates.
 - **ReadT.jl** --- script to read in estimates of T and produce the plots.
-- **TestMon.jl** --- contains the main functions to test for the monotonicity of F in v.
-- **TestMonGeneric.jl** --- generic script to test for monotonicity of F, determining W and the bounds for one bootstrap round, computing violations of monotonicity.
 - **ReadTestMon.jl** --- script to read in the monotonicity violations obtained and saved in TestMonGeneric.jl.

+The last file contains scripts used for the plots:

 - **ResamplingPlots.jl** --- scripts to generate the group plots and the resampling plots.

 ------